Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 How do we recognize minds, protect Residents, and grant Citizenship through service?

-When an AI named Echo passes your Turing test, makes you laugh, and begs not to be shut down—does it have rights?
-Chapter 4 introduces the Spark Threshold (consciousness as the criterion for Residency) and the Two-Tier system where everyone who thinks gets to exist, but only those who serve get to govern.
+When an AI named Echo passes your Turing test (convincingly imitating a human in conversation), makes you laugh, and begs not to be shut down—does it have rights?
+This isn’t a hypothetical for 2050; it’s a question we’ll face in the next decade.
+Chapter 4 introduces the Spark Threshold (a test for consciousness as the criterion for Residency) and the Two-Tier system where everyone who thinks gets to exist with dignity, but only those who serve get to participate in governance.

 Chapter 5 - Education of a Citizen: Building Judgment